 Ann has been childminding since 1979 and Dave since 2007.

 A11.
 Do you offer Early Years Education (EYE) Provision?

-As accredited childminders we are authorised by HCC and professionally qualified to provide the EYFSEYE provision to eligible 2 year olds and 3 to 4 year olds.
+As accredited childminders we are authorised by HCC and professionally qualified to deliver the EYFSEYE provision to eligible 2 year olds and 3 to 4 year olds.
 Eligibility is specified here.
 Our setting is registered to offer this from 7am to 7pm Mon-Fri.
 Currently the provision is for a maximum of 570 hours per annum (38 weeks of 15 hours) free cover paid for by our local authority Hampshire County Council.
 We do not offer the government’s additional optional 15 hours free child care.
-In line with EYE regulations, we do publish a downloadable PROSPECTUS that gives more details.
+In line with EYE regulations, we do publish a downloadable PROSPECTUSor our Phone Friendly Prospectusthat gives more details.
 (See also Q30. below and for more information see our Parents page.)

 A12.
 Do you have a waiting list for a placement in your setting?

 We know that some childminders maintain a waiting list or ask for a deposit for a place.
 We have made a decision to NOT offer either of these.
 We receive a number of calls each month and will indicate if a vacancy is imminent.
 If one has become available then this will be filled on an opportunity basis.